A global consumer goods company

 Business need addressed:

 The lack of a standardized and integrated controls framework, and supporting roles and responsibilities in the internal controls organization led to inadequate risk coverage and costly control monitoring

-- Redesigned the global operating model for the internal controls function and set up an internal controls center of excellence (IC CoE)
+- Redesigned the global operating model for the internal controls function and set up an internal controls function and set up a global controls hub (GCH)

 - Designed a risk-based, integrated control framework covering all operational and support processes

 - Helped standardize, optimize, and automate internal controls

 - Redesigned the Sarbanes-Oxley (SOX) program, including test script standardization, remote testing of controls, and risk-based global scoping

 - Designed and implemented advanced control monitoring solutions, including controls self-assessment and continuous controls monitoring, enabled by technology and analytics

 - Reduced overall auditing effort by internal and external auditors through greater reliance on the GCH

 - Created visibility of internal controls through digital dashboards

 - Rationalized SOX controls by 18% in 2016, and identified opportunities to rationalize another 27% in 2017; overall rationalization of 45% expected